georgexyz19/georgexyz.com/content/posts/some-htmlcss-notes.md

 The oddest terms in HTML/CSS probably are "art direction".
 The author explains that "(you can) think of art direction as responsive image optimization for designers."

+### Head, Header, and Heading

+All those three terms are used in HTML/CSS.
+The `head` is html tag that is inside `html` and before `body`.
+The term `heading` is not directly used as a tag name, and we call a section title
+`h1` heading or `h2` heading.
+The `header` is an html 5 tag, and it usually refers to the section after navbar and before the main section of a webpage.
+Okay, my head hurts...

 ###CSS Frameworks

 The web book is awesome and the examples are easy to follow.
 However, CSS itself is not easy to